Help a presentation - Just keep calm!

 4 tips against stage fright and for a successful presentation

 But if we get too nervous, that can quickly turn negative.
 The language stays away, the pulse explodes.
-Therefore, I would like to give you a few tips against burgeoning stage fright:
+Therefore, I would like to give you a few tips against budding stage fright:

 1. Chocolate always helps